shoui520/shoui520.github.io/multilingual_docs/es/routine.md

 I suggest replacing your reading practice with Yotsubato! instead of Japanese subtitles.
 It doesn't have to be every day if you don't want to.

-**Word looking up trick: The Yomichan Search Page**
+**Word looking up trick: The Yomitan Search Page**

-You can use Yomichan to search up words by typing it or copy and pasting it.
+You can use Yomitan to search up words by typing it or copy and pasting it.

-You will need to use the Yomichan search page to look up words from my Yotsubato Reading Helper.
+You will need to use the Yomitan search page to look up words from my Yotsubato Reading Helper.

-You can access the search page by clicking on the Yomichan icon in your browser extensions toolbar, and then clicking the magnifying glass icon.
+You can access the search page by clicking on the Yomitan icon in your browser extensions toolbar, and then clicking the magnifying glass icon.
 Or by pressing ++alt++++insert++

 **Q: How long will it actually take to read 100 pages?**